daroczig/PWA/README.md

 PWA
 ===

-Pulse Wave Analysis in R
+An R package for Pulse Wave Analysis developed at [CIRG.hu](http://cirg.hu/).